Rand Paul: 'Source' says John Brennan pushed discredited Steele dossier

 Paul called on Brennan to testify under oath immediately, as Republicans continue to aggressively seek out the origins of the collusion narrative.
 Fox News had not independently verified Paul's source, and Brennan has not replied to Fox News' requests for comment.

+Fox News is told Paul's tweet specifically accused Brennan of pushing to incorporate the dossier into the January 2017 official intelligence community assessment (ICA) from the FBI, CIA, and NSA that Russia worked to interfere in the 2016 election.

+However, the dossier is not referenced in the unclassified summary of the ICA report that has been publicly released.
+Former Director of National Intelligence (DNI) James Clapper previously testified that the dossier was not ultimately used in the ICA at all.

 CNN reported on Jan.
-12, 2017, based on anonymous sources, that intelligence officials had briefed Trump with a "synopsis" of the contents of a dossier written by ex-British spy Christopher Steele on Jan.
-6, 2017.
+12, 2017, based on anonymous sources, that intelligence officials briefed Trump on Jan.
+6, 2017 with a "synopsis" of the contents of the dossier, which was written by ex-British spy Christopher Steele.
 Among the claims in the discredited dossier were that the Russian government had humiliating and compromising information concerning Trump.

-Paul's tweet specifically referred to the broader January 2017 official intelligence community assessment (ICA) from the FBI, CIA, and NSA that Russia worked to interfere in the 2016 election, not the Jan.
-6 report to Trump.

-The dossier is not referenced in the unclassified summary of the ICA report that has been publicly released.
-Former Director of National Intelligence (DNI) James Clapper previously testified that the dossier was not used in the ICA at all.

-Although the decision to brief Trump on the dossier and the intelligence community's reliance on it, then-FBI Direct James Comey would later testify, was ostensibly intended to make Trump aware of potential blackmail risks, the nearly immediate leak of the meeting legitimized the dossier's significance and prompted a cascade of unfounded media-driven theories about what purportedly compromising information the Russian government may have on the president.
+Although the decision to brief Trump on the dossier and the intelligence community's reliance on it, then-FBI Direct James Comey would later testify, was ostensibly intended to make Trump aware of potential blackmail risks, the unexplained and nearly immediate leak of the meeting legitimized the dossier's significance and prompted a cascade of unfounded media-driven theories about what purportedly compromising information the Russian government may have on the president.

 FOX NEWS EXCLUSIVE: INTERNAL TEXTS SHOW DOJ CONCERNS OVER 'BIAS' OF DOSSIER AUTHOR BEFORE CRUCIAL WARRANT APPLICATION